feather-framework/feather-validation/README.md

 do {
     try await v.validate()
 }
-catch ValidatorError.result(let failures) {
+catch let error as ValidatorError {
-    for failure in failures {
+    for failure in error.failures {
         print(failure.key, failure.message)
     }
 }